 EXAMS' environmental data are contained in a file (the "canonical environments file") that includes a series of concise descriptions of the aquatic systems of interest to a user.
 (The term "canonical" simply means that the data in the file includes only those quantities bearing directly on the fate and transport of synthetic organic chemicals.)
 Each water-body is represented via a set of N compartments or distinct zones in the system.
 The program is based on a series of mass balances, which give rise to a single differential equation for each compartment.
 Working from the transport and transformation process equations, EXAMS compiles an equation for the net rate of change of chemical concentration in each compartment.
-The resulting system of N differential equations describes a mass balance for the entire ecosystem.
-These equations have the general form of Equation (2-1):
+The resulting system of N differential equations have the general form of Equation (2-1):

-$$V\frac{d[C]}{dt} = Le + Li - VK[C]$$ (2-1)
+$$V \frac{d[C]}{dt} = Le + Li - VK[C]$$ (2-1)